Error: Contact form not found.

 • You must stay current on loan payments if the car is financed.

 If your equity exceeds the exemption limit, the bankruptcy trustee may sell the car, pay you the exemption amount, and use the rest to repay creditors.
-However, many filers successfully keep their car in Chapter 7 by reaffirming the loan or redeeming the vehicle.
+However, some filers are able to keep their car in Chapter 7 by reaffirming the loan or redeeming the vehicle.

 Chapter 13 Bankruptcy